khaors/geocompr/main.md

 ```

 This approach is flexible, allowing the resulting columns to be named.
-Further, omitting the grouping variable puts everything on in one group.
+Further, omitting the grouping variable puts everything in one group.
 This means `summarize()` can be used to calculate Earth's total population (~7 billion) and number of countries: